Froillan123/SerenityQ/README.md

 The database synchronization system includes:

-1. **Database Creation**: Automatically creates the database if it doesn't exist
+1. **Database Detection**: Automatically detects if you're using PostgreSQL (Railway) or MySQL (local)
-2. **Table Creation**: Creates tables based on your SQLAlchemy models
+2. **Table Creation**: Creates tables based on your SQLAlchemy models if none exist
-3. **Migration Detection**: Detects when your models change
-4. **Migration Application**: Applies necessary schema changes through Alembic migrations
+3. **Automatic Migrations**: Similar to Sequelize's `sync({alter: true})`, it detects and applies schema changes
+4. **Real-time Monitoring**: Watches for changes to your models and applies migrations automatically

+### Database Selection

+The system automatically chooses your database based on:

+1. If `DATABASE_URL` is present in your `.env` file, it uses PostgreSQL
+2. Otherwise, it defaults to MySQL with XAMPP (localhost:3306)

+### PostgreSQL on Railway

+For Railway deployment:

+1. Set your `DATABASE_URL` in the `.env` file
+2. The system will handle SSL connections automatically
+3. No need to create the database manually - Railway provisions it for you

 ### Troubleshooting